shekfeh/gromacs-tutorials/1_tip4pew_water/README.md

 several `.gro` files, one of which is `tip4p.gro`.
 You'll also see the folder `oplsaa.ff` which we've included in our topology file above.
 There isn't a structure file specific to Tip4pEW.
 Four-point water structure is essentially the same for Tip4p and Tip4pEW.
-What make them different is the force field parameters.
+What makes them different is the force field parameters.

 To create a box of water using that structure file do: